John Curtiss (baseball): Philadelphia Phillies

-On June 12, 2019, Curtiss signed a minor league deal with the Philadelphia Phillies.
-He was released on July 7, 2019.
+On June 12, 2019, Curtiss signed a minor league contract with the Philadelphia Phillies.
+In 8 appearances for the Triple-A Lehigh Valley IronPigs, he struggled to a 10.95 ERA with 15 strikeouts across 12 1/3 innings pitched.
+Curtiss was released by the Phillies organization on July 7.

 Tampa Bay Rays

 On February 3, 2020, Curtiss signed a minor league contract with the Tampa Bay Rays.
-He was called up on August 9, 2020, after Oliver Drake was placed on the injured list, and made his debut that day, pitching two perfect innings in a 4–3 victory over the New York Yankees.
+He was called up on August 9, after Oliver Drake was placed on the injured list, and made his debut that day, pitching two perfect innings in a 4–3 victory over the New York Yankees.
 Curtiss earned his first major league win on August 11 in an 8–2 victory over the Boston Red Sox.
-Curtiss was the winning pitcher in Game 4 of the 2020 World Series, in which the Rays walked off the Los Angeles Dodgers 8–7 in a finish labelled as an "instant classic".
+Curtiss was the winning pitcher in Game 4 of the 2020 World Series, in which the Rays walked off the Los Angeles Dodgers 8–7 in a finish labelled as an "instant classic."
 However, the Rays would go on to lose the World Series four games to two.

 Miami Marlins

 On February 17, 2021, Curtiss was traded to the Miami Marlins in exchange for Evan Edwards.
+In 35 appearances for the Marlins, he posted a 3-1 record and 2.48 ERA with 40 strikeouts across 40 innings of work.

 Milwaukee Brewers

 On July 30, 2021, Curtiss was traded to the Milwaukee Brewers in exchange for Payton Henry.
+In 6 games for Milwaukee, he struggled to a 12.46 ERA with 4 strikeouts across 4 1/3 innings pitched.
 On August 11, Curtiss was placed on the injured list after suffering a torn ulnar collateral ligament in his right elbow, ending his season.
 On September 7, Curtiss underwent Tommy John surgery.
 On November 30, Curtiss was non-tendered by the Brewers, making him a free agent.

 New York Mets

 On April 6, 2022, Curtiss signed a major league contract with the New York Mets.
 Because of his injury from the year prior, Curtiss missed the entirety of the 2022 season.
-He is back for the 2023 season.
+On November 10, the Mets exercised Curtiss' $775K option for the 2023 season.

+Curtiss made 15 appearances for the Mets, posting a 4.58 ERA with 16 strikeouts in 19 2/3 innings pitched.
+On August 14, 2023, he was placed on the 60–day injured list with a loose body in his right elbow.
+On August 22, Curtiss underwent season–ending surgery to remove the loose body from his elbow.
+Following the season on November 2, Curtiss was removed from the 40–man roster and sent outright to the Triple–A Syracuse Mets.
+He elected free agency on November 6.